Rosemary is one of the oldest known herbs.

 Rosemary (Latin name Rosmarinus officinalis) is a popular herb, and it is a member of the mint family.
 It has a long history as a medicinal herb, being burnt in the middle ages to ward off the plague and used in hospital wards in France until the 20th century, due to Rosemary’s antiseptic properties.
 Research has shown that Rosemary:

 may help with concentration and focus.
 Author/Aromatherapist Robert Tisserand had an interesting article on his blog about “Sniffing Rosemary Can Increase Memory By 75%” check it out here.

 The camphor borneol chemotype of Rosemary is said to be helpful to ease the muscular and arthritic pain.

-diffusing Rosemary ct cineole may ease symptoms of chest colds, bronchitis.
+diffusing Rosemary ct cineole may ease symptoms of colds.